History & Concept

 Trigger: Two ways to pull the trigger – and two only: with prep. or straight through.
 When the gun goes bang, get off the trigger and back on it.
 Norwegian shooting ranges will teach you not to feel for the re-set as your fingers are blue and numb.
 Get off and get back on.
 That’s it.

 Don’t get me started on point shooting.
-Any instructor running classes teaching their students to base their results on “pointing” - should be “dipped in tar, rolled in feathers and chased out of town”.
-I’d be happy to explain why, but that will be a subject for another time.
+Any instructor teaching their students to base their results on “pointing” - should be “dipped in tar, rolled in feathers and chased out of town”.
+I’d be happy to explain why.

 References: